Flourishing with Gratitude

-In our capitalistic society, we have a continual sense of lack; we want more.
-We fight the sense of lack with gratitude.
-The shift from lack to gratefulness boosts wellness.
+We have a continual sense of lack; we want more.
+We can fight lack with gratitude.
+Gratefulness boosts wellness.

 Happiness eludes the determined seeker.
 We constant identify what is missing and go in pursuit.
 Driven by an underlying premise that our suffering is caused by lack, we desperately try to fill the hole.
 Our next purchase, promotion or relationship will solve the discontent.
 Recognizing absent conditions in our lives is essential for new achievements.
 The poverty in notable areas needs attention.
 We notice lack and work to fill it.
 Achievements from this work often bring temporary joys but not sustained happiness.

 For most, we already possess sufficient wealth for our needs.
 We have shelter over our heads, food to eat and reliable transportation to get us where we need to go; yet we continue to be haunted by a sense of lack, we want more.
 If our happiness depends on a constant flow of new stuff, positions and affections, we will never be satisfied, stuck in an unfulfilling cycle.